openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ## Prerequisites

-The current version of OTX was tested under the following environments
+The current version of OTX was tested under the following environment:

 - Ubuntu 20.04
 - Python 3.8.x